sdlvlamp3/full-stack-knowledge-base/Ruby/ruby-notes/Intro to Ruby Part 2.md

  # Access Modifiers:
    - Access modifiers are keywords that are used to control the visibility of methods and variables.
    - There are three access modifiers in Ruby:
      * Public:      Methods and variables can be accessed by anyone.
-Public methods have no Access Modifier keyword.
      * Protected:   Methods and variables can only be accessed by the class that defines them and its subclasses.
      * Private:     Methods and variables can only be accessed by the class that defines them.
 Private methods are indicated through the "private" keyword.
    - Below is an example of access modifiers through public and private methods.